armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ## Installation summary

-Installing Spinnaker with the Operator consists of the following steps:
+Installing Armory using the Armory Operator consists of the following steps:

-* Create a cluster where Spinnaker and the Operator will reside
+* Create a cluster where Armory and the Armory Operator will reside
-* Setup the Operator CRDs (custom resource definitions)
+* Setup the Armory Operator CRDs (custom resource definitions)
-* Deploy Operator pods to the cluster
+* Deploy Armory Operator pods to the cluster
 * Create a GCS service account
 * Create a Kubernetes service account
 * Create a GCS storage bucket
-* Modify the Operator kustomize files for your installation
+* Modify the Armory Operator kustomize files for your installation
-* Deploy Spinnaker through the Operator
+* Deploy Armory through the Armory Operator

 ## Create GKE cluster